 Treatment for syphilis can be successful, particularly in the early stages.

 The treatment strategy will depend on the symptoms and how long a person has harbored the bacteria.
 However, during the primary, secondary, or tertiary stage, people with syphilis will typically receive an intramuscular injection of penicillin G benzathine.

 Tertiary syphilis will require multiple injections at weekly intervals.

 Neurosyphilis requires intravenous (IV) penicillin every 4 hours for 2 weeks to remove the bacteria from the central nervous system.

 Curing the infection will prevent further damage to the body, and safe sexual practices can resume.
-However, treatment cannot undo any damage that has already occurred.
+However, treatment

 People with a penicillin allergy can sometimes use an alternative medication in the early stages.
 However, during pregnancy and in the tertiary stages, anyone with an allergy will undergo penicillin desensitization to allow for safe treatment.

 Following delivery, newborn infants with syphilis should undergo antibiotic treatment.